How do I comply with the British Standard for signs and when should I do it?

 At what intervals should I place life rings/belts around a water hazard?

 You should only decide to install public rescue equipment after you have conducted a risk assessment.
 Rescue equipment should play only a minor role in a water safety strategy, with greater emphasis on prevention.
-However once you have decided to install lifebuoys it should be:
+However,once you have decided to install lifebuoys they should be:

 Placing and spacing will depend on the identified risk, look for the places where people congregate or where people are likely to fall in.
 Generally spacing of equipment at 100 metres is acceptable under normal conditions, so that a potential rescuer is not more than 50 metres from the equipment.

 The guidance in HSG179 is aimed primarily at swimming pools.
 But it also covers paddling pools, segregated areas of rivers, lakes and the sea, and other non-standard facilities.
-The Health and Safety Executive has prepared some guidance to clarify their approach as to the application of HSG 179.
+The Health and Safety Executive has prepared some guidance to clarify their approach to applying HSG 179 (Fourth edition published in 2018).

 Where can I find out more information about child admission polices?

 Both are personal flotation devices.
-A life-jacket will include head support and will ensure that the wearer floats on their back with their head above the water.
-A buoyancy aid will help keep a person afloat but this could be either face-down or on their back.
+A lifejacket will include head support and will ensure that the wearer floats on their back with their head above the water.
+A buoyancy aid will help keep a person afloat, but this could be either face down or on their back.
 The choice on which device is most appropriate will depend on the activity being carried out.
-You are advised to contact the sport governing body for specific advice.
+You are advised to contact your sport's governing body for specific advice.
 More detailed information on buoyancy aids and lifejackets has been developed by NWSF members.

 When should I wear, a buoyancy aid or a lifejacket?